jj-vcs/jj/docs/config.md

 ### Commit trailers

-You can configure automatic addition of one or more trailers to commit descriptions using the `commit_trailers` template.
+You can configure automatic addition of one or more trailers to commit descriptions using the `revision_trailers` template.

 Each line of the template is an individual trailer, usually in `Key: Value` format.